 Pillar 1 – Grading and Feedback

-Pillar 2 – Teaching Through Daily Learning Block or Announcements
+Pillar 2 – Teaching Through Learning Block or Announcements

 This is where our teachers are the most dynamic.
-Each day our teachers strategically use learning-block announcements that are crafted to meet the needs of their students on that specific day.
+Our teachers strategically use learning-block announcements that are crafted to meet the needs of their students on that specific day.
 We are not a software program that is a “canned” product.
-Our teachers use the daily learning block to celebrate student performance, review prior learning, highlight content, post to-do lists, and provide tutorials, videos, learning games, and other resources that meet the needs of their students on that day.
+Our teachers use the learning block to celebrate student performance, review prior learning, highlight content, post to-do lists, and provide tutorials, videos, learning games, and other resources that meet the needs of their students on that day.